amanlai/stack-overflow-answers/data-manipulation/remap-values-in-pandas/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75933438/19123103

 ## Remap values in pandas column with a dict, preserve NaNs

+<sup> It's a post that was first posted as an answer to the following Stack Overflow question, which may be found [here](https://stackoverflow.com/a/75933438/19123103). </sup>

 > I have a dictionary which looks like this: `di = {1: "A", 2: "B"}`
 >